 Ongoing Business English Language Training

-The lessons run once or twice a week for up to 2 hours each, at our training centre, your place of work or via the internet.
+The lessons run once or twice a week for up to 2 hours each, at your place of work or on Zoom or Teams.
 Training takes place at a time to suit you and is either 1-1 or small groups of up to 6 people.

 The continuous nature of the training allows your trainer to reinforce good practice and if needed to iron out bad (linguistic!) habits.
 Your course will be drawn up to include specific outcomes and objectives that are useful to you and your sponsor, and it will invariably evolve as you introduce aspects that arise from your daily working life.